thundercore/developers-portal/docs/get-wallet.md

 ![alt-text](assets/img/wallet/hubbit5.PNG)

+You can set a amount if you want to receive a specific amount from another address.

 ![alt-text](assets/img/wallet/hubbit8-1.PNG)

-You can set a amount if you want to receive a specific amount from another address.
+The recipient will receive the same amount as you entered.

 ![alt-text](assets/img/wallet/hubbit9.PNG)